 Since the dawn of time, people who bleed have been expected to endure days of pain and inconvenience every month – with limited resources to help.
 (You might ask yourself whether people who don’t bleed would ever put up with this.)
-Worldwide, studies show that between 50% and 85% of people with uteruses experience menstrual challenges, with a range of symptoms from mild discomfort to debilitating pain and nausea.
-Conditions like endometriosis and PCOS may greatly worsen period pain, and getting a diagnosis is often an uphill battle.
+Worldwide, studies show that between 50% and 85% of people with uteruses experience menstrual health challenges, with a range of symptoms from mild discomfort to debilitating pain and nausea.
+Conditions like endometriosis and PCOS may greatly worsen menses pain, and getting a diagnosis is often an uphill battle.

 Menstrual pain can be a mere annoyance, or it can greatly disrupt our lives.
 Why are our options for alleviating it so limited, even in this modern age?

 Historically speaking, pain experienced by women and people with uteruses has often been dismissed as unimportant, exaggerated, or even a divine punishment for original sin – which may partly explain the lack of available options.
 Midol, the last commercial product specifically designed to address period pain, was released in 1911, and newer innovations often involve side effects that can make the cure worse than the problem.

 We created our all-natural and organic Relief collection to address the lack of new innovations for period support.
 But the world still has a long way to go.

 Let’s dig into the history of menstruation, and how to deal with painful periods today.

 First of All, What Causes Menstrual Pain?

 Despite how few solutions our society offers for menstrual pain, experiencing painful periods is extremely common, and a few factors are at play associated with varying levels of discomfort during menstruation.

 These days, there is no shortage of stressors — and also no shortage of psychological experiences attributed to stress.
 And a painful period is no exception.